es2023-s17-hu-prep/es2023-HU-RO-traning/module-A.md

 ## DineEase Showcase Website Structure and Pages Definition

 As the client, DineEase envisions a captivating showcase website that highlights the essence of our platform, encouraging users to explore the exciting world of dining possibilities.
-The website structure and detailed pages and sections definition are as follows:
+The website structure and detailed pages and sections definition are as follows.
+The text content of each page can be found in the assests/module-A/content folder.

 ### Home Page: